ilpropheta/ilpropheta.github.io/README.md

 I have organized and promoted monthly C++ meetups in Modena, hosted at [MakeIt](https://www.comune.modena.it/makeitmodena) and [ConoscereLinux](http://conoscerelinux.org).<br/>
 [Picures](https://www.facebook.com/media/set/?set=a.1938357373145636&type=3)

-Every meetup consisted in 2 hours of technical contents (up to the speaker) and networking dinner afterwards.
+Every meetup consisted of 2 hours of technical contents (up to the speaker) and networking dinner afterwards.

 List of meetups, including speakers and topics discussed: